Digital Health Awards 2025

 The Digital Health Awards 2025 shine a light on the outstanding digital leaders who are shaping the future of healthcare within the NHS.
 Our awards celebrate innovation, dedication, and excellence across the healthcare landscape, recognising the achievements and contributions of individuals who are driving transformation through digital technologies.

-Held as part of the annual Digital Health Summer Schools event, the awards will take place on Thursday 17 July at the University of Warwick during the evening gala dinner.
+Held as part of the annual Digital Health Summer Schools event, the awards will take place on Thursday 17 July at the University of Warwick during the evening dinner.

 • CCIO of the Year